CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 Setting up all these [DNS records](./dns.md) can be a complex task.
 To help you out with this we have introduced a technology that we call *Sender Domains*.
-This is how it works: for us to be able to send your e-mail, you need to add [MX](./mx.md), [SPF](./spf.md), [DKIM](./dkim.md) and [DMARC](./dmarc.md) records to your DNS settings.
-With Sender Domains however, you will not have to do this yourself.
+This is how it works: for us to be able to send your e-mail, you normally have to add [MX](./mx.md), [SPF](./spf.md), [DKIM](./dkim.md) and [DMARC](./dmarc.md) records to your DNS settings.
+With Sender Domains however, you do not have to do create and maintain all these records yourself.
 Instead, *we* create the DNS records for you, and store them in *our* DNS server.
 All that is left for you to do, is to create a couple of aliases (CNAME records) that refer to the settings in our server.